mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Clearing a Connection Pool
 --------------------------

 A Pool MUST have a method of clearing all Connections when instructed.
-Rather than iterating through every Connection, this method should simply increment the generation of the Pool, implicitly marking all current Connections as stale.
-The checkOut and checkIn algorithms will handle clearing out stale Connections.
+Rather than iterating through every ``Connection``, this method should simply increment the generation of the Pool, implicitly marking all current ``Connections`` as stale.
+The checkOut and checkIn algorithms will handle clearing out stale ``Connections``.
 If a user is subscribed to ``Connection`` Monitoring events, a PoolClearedEvent MUST be emitted after incrementing the generation.

 Forking
 -------